kdabug/rock-paper-scissors-lesson/README.md

 ## Intro

 Computers are obedient.
-So obedient that they will only do what you tell them to, nothing more.
-They don't "think for themselves".
+They will only do what you tell them to, nothing more.

 Pretend you are a computer and that I give you this program first thing in the moring: